 I was making plans to move to another country, and all of a sudden, Oana messaged me for an interview at Pixelgrade and that’s how I landed my dream job here.

 When I was imagining all kinds of plans for my professional journey, I unexpectedly received a message from Oana inviting me over to discuss my future alongside Pixelgrade.
-So here I was again, in the Pixelgrade house, with a more experienced Oana, that had already been working with the team for three years.
+So here I was again, in the Pixelgrade house, with a more experienced Oana, that had already been working with the team for several years.

 The recruitment process is not a walk in the park because there are a few stages to complete before being accepted on board the team.